GaneshKotaSLU/Azure-ML---US-Wage-Regression-Analysis/README.md

 * Scikit-learn
 * Matplotlib
 * LightGBM
-## Acknowledgments

-Thanks to the Hugging Face team for their excellent NLP tools and models.
-This project was inspired by recent concerns and changes pertaining to employment in the United States along with its impact in business intelligence.

 ## Next Steps
 This project can further be enahced by incorporating some more valuable information like the employees' domain, country, ... etc and can be fully hosted on live data if the cloud subscruption is active.